ni/measurement-plugin-python/docs/README.md

 ## Static Registration of Python Measurements

-Refer to the Discovery Service Readme for the steps needed to statically register a measurement.
+Refer to the [Static Registration of measurements section]() for the detailed steps needed to statically register a measurement.

+To Statically register the examples provided, the user can copy the example directory with the service config file with the startup batch file, to the search paths and follow the [Setting up the Example Measurements](#setting-up-the-example-measurements) section to set up the measurements.

+Note: The startup batch file can be modified accordingly if the user wants to run with a custom python distribution or virtual environment

 ### Create a batch file that runs a python measurement